jacmie/libap/dox/README.md

 Optionally *doxyfile* can be edited directly.

 ### Documentation update
-Make update of the comments in the header files with appropriate format for *Doxygen*.\n Build the documentation in the *Doxywizard* and display it, or build it from command line:
+Make update of the comments in the header files with appropriate format for *Doxygen*.\
+Build the documentation in the *Doxywizard* and display it, or build it from command line:
 ```
 doxygen ./doxyfile
 ```
 After building from command line open *html/index.html* with browser.
-The *html* catalogue will appear after building the documentation.\n
+The *html* catalogue will appear after building the documentation.\
 When rebuilding the documentation and it is opened in the browser, just refresh the documentation to see changes.

 ## Installation